Evaluating the Deductive Competence of Large Language Models: Results

 \subsection{Analysis 3 Results}

-For analysis 3, we examine incorrect answers, scored with domain conditional PMI, across all conditions.
-Specifically, we evaluate whether the selected answer contains any antecedent card varies according to content type, presentation format, or social rule status.
+For analysis 3, we examine antecedent selection, also scored with DCPMI, across all conditions.
+Specifically, we evaluate whether content type, presentation format, or social rule status influences whether the models select answers that contain any antecedent card.
+Complete statistical results are in Table ~\ref{tab:analysis3}.

 The best-fitting statistical model contains a main effect for social rule status and an interaction between presentation format and content type, plus a random effect for overall item.
 A term for LLM did not improve model fit.
-For content type, we find significant differences between arbitrary versus non-arbitrary problems (OR = 1.53, 95\% CI=[1.23 - 1.90], $z=3.74$, $p<0.001$) and between shuffled and realistic problems (OR = 1.30, 95\% CI=[1.14 - 1.50], $z = 3.59$, $p<0.001$).
-For presentation formats, we find significant main effects for classic versus front presentation formats (OR = 1.34, 95\% CI=[1.15 - 1.57], $z = 3.76$, $p<0.001$), front versus back presentation formats (OR = 1.29, 95\% CI=[1.10 - 1.51], $z = 3.10$, $p<0.01$), and back versus both presentation formats (OR = 1.23, 95\% CI=[1.07 - 1.41], $z = 3.06$, $p<0.01$).
+For the presentation formats main effect, we find significant main effects for classic versus front presentation formats, front versus back presentation formats, and back versus both presentation formats (lines 1, 2, and 3 respectively in Table~\ref{tab:analysis3}).
+For the content type main effect, we find significant differences between arbitrary versus non-arbitrary problems and between shuffled and realistic problems (lines 4 and 5 respectively in Table ~\ref{tab:analysis3}).
 The main effect for social rule status was not significant.